neubot/neubot/doc/FAQ.rst

 a lightweight `open source`_ program that interested users can download and install on their computers.
-The program runs in the background and periodically performs transmission tests with test servers, hosted by the distributed Measurement Lab platform, and (in future) with other instances of the program itself.
+The program runs in the background and periodically performs transmission tests with test servers, hosted by the distributed `Measurement Lab`_ platform, and (in future) with other instances of the program itself.
 Transmission tests probe the Internet using various application level protocols and test results are saved both locally and on the test servers.
-The results dataset contains samples from various Provides and is published on the web, allowing anyone to analyze the data for research purposes.
+The results dataset contains samples from various Provides and is `published on the web`_, allowing anyone to analyze the data for research purposes.

 1.2.
 What is Measurement Lab?